tushark01/Text-Sentiment-Analyser-Flask-app/README.md

 # Text-Sentiment-Analyser-Flask-app
-NLP based text sentiment analyzer using vaderSentiment that classifies a text as positive, negative, compound or neutral.
+NLP based text sentiment analyser using vaderSentiment that classifies a text as positive, negative, compound or neutral.

 The project uses libraries like : <br />
 Flask <br />